“Truly a phenomenal program and a fantastic opportunity. I am so lucky to have been able to participate in this program.”

 Internship Projects

-As part of a closing Celebration Webinar, each student team shared a brief presentation on their experience, summarizing challenges and accomplishments for summer 2024.
-These videos may give interested students insight into the internship experience and the types of work interns do with Title V agencies.
+In 2024, as part of a closing Celebration Webinar, each student team shared a brief presentation on their experience, summarizing challenges and accomplishments for their summer internships.
+These videos may give other interested students insight into the internship experience and the types of work interns do with Title V agencies.

 Please contact Gabriella Masini at titlevmchinternship@uic.edu with questions.